owenm-26/csv-calculator/README.md

+# CSV-Calculator

-**Objective:** In this assignment, you'll create a calculator program that reads operations and operands from CSV files, performs the operations, and saves the result to another CSV file.
+**Objective:** To create a calculator program that reads operations and operands from CSV files, performs the operations, and saves the result to another CSV file.
 Furthermore, the program will maintain a history of all operations and results.